JTL-lab/Coeus/README.md

 Coeus requires output files generated from [Gene-Order-Workflow](https://github.com/JTL-lab/Gene-Order-Workflow).
 Gene-Order-Workflow is a Nextflow based workflow to extract gene neighborhoods from assembly and annotation files for a user's specified genes of interest, derive similarity and distance matrices from BLAST All-vs-All bitscores, and perform unsupervised machine learning to assign neighborhood clusters.

 ## Installation
-Installation is not currently supported for Linux and MacOS.
+Installation is currently supported for Linux and MacOS.

 ### Option 1: Poetry (Recommended)